amateen-arch/CON/README.md

 * **Choose Your Page:** Swap between a standard **A4 Plain Paper** or a classic **Lined Register Sheet**.
 * **Font Variety:** Select between **2 distinct handwriting fonts** to match your style.
 * **Instant PDF Export:** Saves your final generated pages directly as a ready-to-submit **PDF**.

-## 📁 Project Structure
-* `gui.py` — The control panel.
-Pick your pen, paper, font, paste your text, and hit export.
-* `engine.py` — The magic under the hood.
-It handles the text wrapping, spacing, and image rendering.
-* `assets/` — Stores the high-res paper textures (A4 & Register) and custom handwriting fonts.

 ---